Citizen Schools TX

 I recognize that my ability to make an impact is made possible by donors and supporters just like you who believe in the Citizen Schools mission and model.
 I am thankful to these supporters for giving me the opportunity to make an impact and be a mentor and source of support for our students here at Citizen Schools.
-You can become a part of this national movement to educate youth and strengthen communities by supporting Citizen Schools through your donation today!

 What does your money help us do?

 Please let me know if I can answer any questions or if you would like suggestions on the amount/type of donation that you can make.

 Thank You and I look forward to any support that you can give!!!